GuitarML/GuitarLSTM/README.md

 RAM to preprocess wav data.
 If you experience crashes due to limited memory, reduce the "input_size" parameter by using the "--input_size=" flag with train.py.
 The default setting is 150.
-Increasing this setting will improve training accuraccy, but size of the preprocessed wav data will increase as well.
+Increasing this setting will improve training accuracy, but the size of the preprocessed wav data in RAM will increase as well.

 Adding a custom dataloader would reduce RAM usage at the cost of training speed, and will be a focus of future work.